AndreFK/WQI_Hackathon_2025/README.md

 # Pauli Hamiltonian ZX Calculus

-This package implements the method from **"How to Sum and Exponentiate Hamiltonians in ZX Calculus"** by Razin A. Shaikh, Quanlong Wang, and Richie Yeung for summing Pauli string Hamiltonians and computing time evolution using ZX calculus with W-states.
+This package is beginning to implement the method from **"How to Sum and Exponentiate Hamiltonians in ZX Calculus"** by Razin A. Shaikh, Quanlong Wang, and Richie Yeung for summing Pauli string Hamiltonians and computing time evolution using ZX calculus with W-states.

 ## Features